microsoft/cordova-plugin-code-push/CONTRIBUTING.md

 The tests first build the app.

 They then check if the required emulators are currently running.
-If running only Android tests, it checks for a running Android emulator, and if running only iOS tests, it checks for a running iOS simulator.
-If running both, it will check for both.

 If they are not, then it attempts to start an Android emulator named ```emulator``` (if one exists) and an iOS simulator named ```iPhone 6s (9.3)```.
 If these emulators don't exist on your computer, the task will exit and the tests will fail.

 If you would like the tests to always restart the necessary emulators, add a ```-clean``` to the end of the command you'd like to run.

 The desired unit tests are then run.

 There is a both a full unit test suite and a "core" set of unit tests that you may run.
 If you would like to run only the core tests, add a ```-core``` to the end of the command you'd like to run.

 If you would like to pull the plugin from NPM rather than running the tests on the local version, add a ```-npm``` to the end of the command you'd like to run.

 If you would like to skip building and checking for emulators, add a ```-fast``` to the end of the command you'd like to run.

 #### Default